hazae41/chemin/README.md

 All providers of `PathContext` are also providers of `CloseContext`

-You can use the provided `CloseContext` to go back to the root of the current (sub)path
+You can use the provided `CloseContext` to go back to the root of the current path

 e.g. `https://example.com/home/#/aaa/bbb/ccc` -> `https://example.com/home`